javierhndev/Voyager-Reference-Models/PyTorch/computer_vision/classification/torchvision/README.md

 # Computer vision classification with Pytorch
-Here we provide the yaml files and instructions to train ResNet50, ResNet152, ResNeXt101, MobbileNetV2 & GoogLeNet models on Voyager.
+Here we provide the yaml files and instructions to train ResNet50 and ResNeXt101 models on Voyager.

 ## Overview

 The models are supported by Intel Habana.
 More details can be found in their [repository](https://github.com/HabanaAI/Model-References/tree/master/PyTorch/computer_vision/classification/torchvision).
-This tutorial uses SynapseAI v1.15.1.
+This tutorial uses SynapseAI v1.21.4.
 The base model used here is actually from [GitHub: PyTorch-Vision](https://github.com/pytorch/vision/tree/release/0.10/torchvision/models) which has been modifed by Habana.
 The following models have been tested on Voyager:

 - ResNet50
-- ResNet152
 - ResNext101
-- MobileNetV2
-- GoogLeNet

 ## DATASET